-ScottishPower's Data Protection Officer can be contacted at dataprotection_corporate@scottishpower.com.
+ScottishPower's Data Protection Officer can be contacted at dataprotection-corporate@scottishpower.com.
 The Data Protection Officer is responsible for the day-to-day oversight of the Policies and is responsible for monitoring and reporting compliance with the Policies to ScottishPower Limited's Board of Directors.
 The Data Protection Officer is also responsible for liaising with the ICO regarding ScottishPower's data protection compliance and accountability.

 All departments within ScottishPower must implement and observe the Group Policies and local Policies.
-Any questions or concerns about the Group Policies and local Policies or their implementation in a specific area or department, or relating to any specific data protection responsibilities or considerations which may apply, should be referred to the Data Protection Manager for that area or department in the first instance, if the Data Protection Officer.
+Any questions or concerns about the Group Policies and local Policies or their implementation in a specific area or department, or relating to any specific data protection responsibilities or considerations which may apply, should be referred to the Data Protection Manager for that area or department in the first instance, if the Data Protection Manager is unavailable, the questions or concerns should be referred to the Data Protection Officer.